k3fair/COVID-19-ON-model/README.md

 **Installation guides**

-All software should install within a few minutes on a standard computer.
+All software should install within a few minutes on a standard computer, the versions listed here are those the scripts have been tested on.

  * R Version 4.0.3 https://www.r-project.org/